demisto/content/Packs/Tenable_io/Integrations/TenableioEventCollector/README.md

 Tenable.io Event Collector integration.
-This integration was integrated and tested with version xx of Tenable.io Event Collector
+This integration was integrated and tested with version 1.0 of Tenable.io Event Collector

 ## Configure Tenable.io Event Collector on Cortex XSOAR